Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Before you proceed with these steps, ensure you disconnect connected external drives (as indicated in Method 1).

 6. Update your Windows OS

 - Go to Start and selected Settings from the left pane.

 - In the Windows Update window, check for updates and install the available updates.

 - After the update is complete, restart your Windows PC.

-However, if you are unable to fix bitlocker fatal error using of the methods listed above, then you may have to disable Bitlocker.
-You can disable Bitlocker in Windows 8, Windows 8.1, and Windows 10.
+However, if you are unable to fix the BitLocker fatal error using the methods listed above, then you may have to disable the Bitlocker from your computer.

 After you disable Bitlocker, we do recommend that you use any of the best 256-bit encryption software to protect your files.
 In addition, you may also consider file and folder locker tools and software for Windows PC.

 If you don’t know how to disable the Bitlocker on your computer, we recommend you use our dedicated guide on how to perform this action.